-Fortunately, with the help of job candidate personas, you can find, target, and recruit the best candidates in the workforce.
+Fortunately, with the help of job candidate personas, you can find, target, fill your talent pipeline and recruit the best candidates in the workforce.
 Ready to learn more about candidate personas?
 Keep reading.

 Marketers have long used buyer personas to identify their ideal customers.
 The same concepts can be applied to recruiting.